"How's your day going?"

-BONUS TIP: Drink a full glass of water before and after your sweat session.
+Bonus Tip: Drink a full or half glass of water before and after your sweat session.

-I've found that having at least 8oz of water before having my morning protein shake helps to control hunger and hydrate my body from the start.
+I've found that having at least 4oz of water before having my morning protein shake helps to control hunger and hydrate my body from the start.

 Because staying hydrated is just as important to productivity as it is to your health.

 According to a study in The Journal of Nutrition, in the test involving 25 young women (around the age of 23) results showed that mild dehydration caused headaches, fatigue, and difficulty concentrating.

 And although there was no considerable cognitive ability reduction, the test participants found comprehending tasks to be more difficult while slightly dehydrated.

 With that said, we can pretty much gather that rest, a little physical activity, and staying hydrated are just as important to your health as they are to being productive.